 Children’s Lands empowers CY as change agents whereby knowledge, skills, and values are generated in them in favor of life and nature.
 These are implemented in homes, educational institutions, neighborhoods, and communities, in urban and rural areas, and in diverse ecosystems.

-Register and learn how to apply the Children’s Land Methodology: Children’s Land for Children and Young People in homes, educational institutions, and communities.
+How to apply the Children’s Land Methodology: Children’s Land for Children and Young People in homes, educational institutions, and communities through our online course.

 The “Red Global TiNi” [Children’s Land Global Network] (RGT) is an initiative of the Association for Children and its Environment - ANIA, which aims to promote and strengthen the Earth methodology of girls, boys and young people - TiNi in educational institutions, homes, organizations and communities in all countries of the world.